somepulp/somepulp/README.md

-🧰 Building my homelab from the ground up, one config at a time.

 👋 Hi, I’m @somepulp
 💻 Technically curious with an MLOps background, now diving deeper into DevOps and cloud infrastructure
 🔧 Exploring GitOps workflows, Terraform, Kubernetes, Vault, and ArgoCD